 For my dressing I started with a base of lemon infused olive oil.
 I used champagne vinegar to give it a full, rich taste with some tang; added some Dijon mustard to and some simple seasoning.

 As far as recipes go, this is one of the easiest ones you will find.
 It’s perfect for a summer day when you don’t want to cook too much but really just want something fresh, light and nutritious.

-- 2 cups of cucumber, chopped in quarters
+- 2 cups of cucumbers, chopped in quarters

 - 1 cup of bacon, chopped